+

 The importance of a good relationship between the board chairman and the executive director

-A good relationship between the board chair and the executive is very important in an organization.
-When these two has a problem in dealing with each other, many activities of an organization are interfered with.
-This can finally lead to a fall of the organization.
+A good relationship between the board chair and the executive is crucial in an organization.
+When these two have a problem dealing with each other, many activities of an organization are interfered with.
+This can finally lead to the downfall of the organization.
 According to Carlson and Donohoe (2010), if the chairman of the board and the executive director are not aligned, an organization is more likely to face a disaster.
-A good relationship between these two leaders is a major factor that contributes to the progress and efficiency in an organization.
+A good relationship between these two leaders is a major factor that contributes to progress and efficiency in an organization.

 Discussion part B